httpwg/http-extensions/CONTRIBUTING.md

 list](http://lists.w3.org/Archives/Public/ietf-http-wg/) by clearly marking them as such (e.g., in the `Subject:` line).

+Be aware that issues might be changed in scope, or combined with others, so that the group can focus its efforts.
+If you feel that such a change loses an important part of your original issue, please bring it up, either in comments or on the list.

 Off-topic and duplicate issues will be closed without discussion.
 Note that comments on individual commits will only be responded to with best effort, and may not be seen.